fergarrui/ethereum-graph-debugger/README.md

   * EVM state in transaction: it is shown below the editor when selecting an opcode present in the execution trace of the provided transaction hash
   * Settings: right now, there are settings to point to a different chain (by default it connects to http://127.0.0.1:8545) and basic authentication can be configured, so the RPC endpoint can be accessed if authentication is needed (to be compatible with platforms like [Kaleido](http://kaleido.io))
   * When building the CFG a basic dynamic execution is made to calculate jumps and to remove most of orphan blocks (this will be improved in the future, probably with SymExec)
+  * To debug directly bytecode, use `.evm` extension files

 # Limitations/Considerations